One-inflated zero-truncated Poisson and negative binomial regression models: Abstract

 \section{Abstract}

-We find that in zero-truncated count data ($y=1,2,\dots$), individuals often gain information at first observation ($y=1$), leading to a common but unaddressed phenomenon of ``one-inflation''.
-The current standard, the zero-truncated negative binomial (ZTNB) model, is misspecified under one-inflation, causing bias and inconsistency.
-To address this, we introduce the one-inflated zero-truncated negative binomial (OIZTNB) regression model.
-The importance of our model is highlighted through simulation studies, and through the discovery of one-inflation in four datasets that have traditionally championed ZTNB.
-We recommended OIZTNB over ZTNB for most data, and provide estimation, marginal effects, and testing in the accompanying R package \href{https://rtgodwin.com/oneinfl/}{\texttt{ oneinfl}}.
+{ The workhorse model for zero-truncated count data ($y=1,2,\dots$) is the zero-truncated negative binomial (ZTNB) model.
+We find it should seldom be used.
+Instead, we recommend the one-inflated zero-truncated negative binomial (OIZTNB) model developed here.
+Zero-truncated count data often contain an excess of 1s, leading to bias and inconsistency in the ZTNB model.
+The importance of the OIZTNB model is apparent given the obvious presence of one-inflation in four datasets that have traditionally championed the standard ZTNB.
+We provide estimation, marginal effects, and a suite of accompanying tools in the \texttt{R} package \texttt{oneinfl}, available on CRAN. \\ \\ \textit{Keywords}: count data, one-inflation, Poisson, negative binomial, regression model }